Florida Mortgage and Refinance Rates

 Florida Housing Market

-The National Association of Realtors® publishes quarterly updates on the housing market in Florida.
-The edition covering the third quarter of 2024 suggests a trend toward a buyer’s market.
+The National Association of Realtors® publishes quarterly updates on Florida’s housing market.
+The most recently available data points toward a trend favoring buyers.

 Florida Purchase Rates